AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

   (*conditions* in DO178B parlance) within decisions.

+From binary traces, |gcp| is also able to produce :dfn:`object coverage` reports, measuring the coverage of machine level instructions produced by the compilation toolchain out of the original sources. |gcp| supports two criteria of this kind:

+- :dfn:`Instruction Coverage`, where we evaluate for each machine instruction whether it has been executed at least once or not; and

+- :dfn:`Branch Coverage`, where, in addition, we evaluate for each conditional branch instruction whether it was only taken, or went fallthrough or both.

 A central notion to all the assessments performed with |gcp| is that of :dfn:`units of interest`, which simply designates the set of compilation units of which we are aiming to assess the coverage.
 These typically include the